ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - a - (REVIEW) Express - GET Method - Route Params and Query String.md

 Practice: route params

-1. comment the routes that we currrently have for pizzas
+1. comment the routes that we currently have for pizzas
 2. implement a generic route: GET /pizzas/XXX
 3. Inside that generic route, you need to send a query to the DB.